 1.2 INTRODUCING THE THESIS

 One of the most significant challenges facing health, social care and public services in Wales is the management of population growth (Welsh Government [WG], 2018).
 Advances in medical research and technology have led to increased numbers of people living with long-term health and support needs.
 As a result, the demand for personalised health and social care has intensified and has fuelled the need for integrated care and support services (Lewis, 2015).
-However, issues such as fragmentation and inequality of health and social services are commonly cited as the background for siloed working in integrated organisations, (Kirst et al, 2017).
+Adults who require both health services and social care services often have complex needs and as such, individuals who are likely to benefit from integrated care services shall be referred to as people (the citizen[s]) with complex care needs.
+However, issues such as fragmentation and inequality of health and social services are commonly cited as the background for siloed working in integrated organisations, in which the [historically] separate disciplines do not collaborate to share vital information and coordinate integrated care services effectively (Kirst et al, 2017).
+This disconnection is captured using the term silo and is commonly used in reference to a department within a system that operates somewhat independently to others (ibid).
 Additionally, disparities between policy intentions and practice mean that services are failing to meet core objectives relating to the delivery of seamless care and support (Parkin, 2019).

 In recent times, legislative developments have reformed the arrangement of health and social care services and have introduced different ways of working.
-Currently working in partnership, the establishment of ICSs aimed to enable the provision of person-centred care and support services to meet the needs of individuals within a specialised, multi-agency organisation (Goodwin, 2016).
+Currently, Integrated Care Systems [ICSs] are new partnerships between the organisations that meet the health and social care needs of people across a locality to coordinate and plan person-centred care and support services that meet the needs of individuals within a specialised, multi-agency organisation (Goodwin, 2016).
 Subsequent literature has included examples of encouraging research methods that have emphasised the complexity of such partnership organisations and have utilised theoretical and conceptual frameworks to analyse and describe modified practice (Lewis, 2015).
-Nonetheless, a common challenge for multi-agency systems is build an ICS that can coordinate access to a range of integrated care services that meet the complex health and social care needs of people accessing them; commonly referred to in this thesis usingthe term ‘citizen[s] engaging with services’.
+Nonetheless, a common challenge for multi-agency systems is integrating health and social care services in order to build an ICS that can coordinate access to a range of services that meet the complex health and social care needs of people accessing them; commonly referred to in this thesis as the ‘citizen[s] engaging with services’.